pfalkingham/XROMM_BlenderTools/README.md

 -- CT export: Exports xyz coordinates of CT markers

--- vAvg: Calculates average position of a selection of verticies and puts a locator there
+-- vAvg: Calculates average position of a selection of verticies and puts a locator there (related to the above)

 -- exp: Export data.
 Complex, and native albeit cumbersome methods exist natively in blender, or can be scripted later.

-## Low Priority because I don't use them, but definately useful.
+## Low Priority because I don't use them, but useful to others.

 -- jAx: Joint axes, not something I've used recently, but integral to some peoples workflows